blakevanlan/insist/README.md

 insist.anything() // used for a type that can be anything insist.type() // used for a type that expects a type insist.enum(SomeEnumObject) // used for creating an enum type

+insist.Remover // used to remove references from source insist.Remover.prototype.removeInsist(source) // removes references
 ```

 ## Changelist

+#### 1.3.0
+* Adds insist.Remover for removing references from source.
+Recommended to be used before shipping code to production.
+* Relaxed restriction that types must be functions.
+Fixes #2.

 #### 1.2.1
 * Fixed bug with exporting to browser